serpro69/ktchn8s/docs/installation/production/metal.md

     - PXE IPV6 Network Stack -> Disabled
 - Devices -> Bluetooth -> Disabled
 - Advanced -> CPU Setup
-    - VT-d -> Enabled
+    - VT-d -> Enabled (should be enabled by default, along with most other CPU options)
 - Power -> Automatic Power On
+    - Wake on LAN -> Enabled (or Network)
+    - Wake from Serial Port Ring -> Disabled
+- Security -> Secure Boot
+    - Secure Boot -> Disabled
+- Startup
+    - Boot Sequence:
+        - M.2 Drive 1 (_NB! you won't see this option if the drive is wiped, but it should default to this sequence_)
+        - SATA 1 (_NB! same as above_)
+        - Network 1
+    - First Boot Device -> Network

+#### Leveno M720q

+- Reset to factory defaults
+- Devices -> Network Setup
+    - Wireless LAN -> Disabled
+    - PXE IPV4 Network Stack -> Enabled
+    - PXE IPV6 Network Stack -> Disabled
+- Devices -> Bluetooth -> Disabled
+- Advanced -> CPU Setup
+    - VT-d -> Enabled (should be enabled by default, along with most other CPU options)
+- Power -> Automatic Power On
     - Wake on LAN -> Automatic
-        - (alt): Wake on LAN -> Network
-        - Wake from Serial Port Ring -> Disabled
 - Security -> Secure Boot
     - Secure Boot -> Disabled
 - Startup